 Published April 13, 2021

-After a year of uncertainty caused by a global pandemic, people are craving the comforting embrace of familiarity—and they’re looking for it in all sorts of places.
+After all the uncertainty caused by a global pandemic, people are understandably craving the comforting embrace of familiarity—and they’re looking for it in all sorts of places.
 A 2020 study showed that customers only wanted to buy from the companies that knew them best.
 Seventy percent said they would do their holiday shopping exclusively with brands that personally understand them.

 Clearly, there’s a big reward to be had in personalizing customer experiences.
 But there’s also a great risk in elevating personalization over privacy concerns.
 To thread the needle, learn how to personalize every customer interaction while also embracing the latest personalization trends in data privacy.